rojo151/api-test/README.md

 First of all, [install Docker](https://www.docker.com/products/docker-desktop) to run the containers:

-Run 'docker-compose up' to start both the Flask app and the MongoDB in a dev environment
+Run 'docker-compose up' to start both the Flask app and the MongoDB in a production environment.
+The images will be downloaded form Docker Hub.

 ```sh
 $ docker-compose up